-- Workers compensation: protects your employees if they are injured on the job and reimburses them for the injuries or lost time at work.
+- Workers compensation: protects your employees if they get injured on the job and reimburses them for the injuries or lost time at work.

 - Excess liability: protection in excess of any garage liability, workers compensation, or other coverage.

-Remember, you'll want to contact a P&C insurance agency that specializes in dealership insurance for more information and to get your coverage in place.
-You can also get fidelity bonds, which can protect you or your customers.
-A business service fidelity bond will protect your customers from dishonest acts by your employees like theft.
-An employee dishonesty fidelity bond can protect you from your own employee's dishonest acts such as theft, embezzlement and forgery.
+We recommend you contact a P&C insurance agency that specializes in dealership insurance for more information and to get your coverage in place.
+You can also get fidelity bonds, which can protect you or your customers:

 Sharpen Your Skills with Sales Courses

 Once you have your dealership incorporated and insurance in place, taking sales courses can take your profits to the next level.
-Online courses are available to boost your profit, sales confidence, sale consistency and show you how to get new customers in the door and keep them loyal customers.
+Online courses are available to boost your profit, sales confidence, and sales consistency.
+They can also show you how to get new customers in the door and keep them loyal customers.